Born Sandy Devotional

-Born Sandy Devotional is an album by The Triffids, released in March 1986.
-The songs were written by David McComb.
+Born Sandy Devotional is the second studio album by the Triffids, released in March 1986.

 The album was recorded at Mark Angelo Studios in London in August 1985 with Gil Norton co-producing with the band, and mixed at Amazon Studios in Liverpool in September 1985.
 The cover photo shows Mandurah, Western Australia – now a large urban centre – as it appeared in 1961.